Loading...

 This idea is further developed in the Gospel of John through the use of metaphors.
 In John 6, Jesus calls himself the ‘bread of life’ and says: ‘I am the living bread which came down from heaven: if any man eat of this bread, he shall live forever.’
 (John 6:51, KJV)

 That Jesus is the Torah has been explored by religious leaders and authorities.
 St. Augustine of Hippo, a prominent Catholic theologian from the 4th century, wrote in his book The Trinity: ‘He who is the Word of the Father, by whom all things were made, was made flesh and dwelt among us… He is the Law, and the Lawgiver, and the Law fulfilled.’
-(Book 15, Chapter 28) Martin Luther, a key figure in the Protestant Reformation, also wrote about Jesus as the fulfillment of the law in his commentary on Galatians, saying: ‘Christ is the end of the law… [he] fulfilled the law for us.’
+(Book 15, Chapter 28) Martin Luther, a key figure in the Protestant Reformation, also wrote about Jesus as the fulfilment of the law in his commentary on Galatians, saying: ‘Christ is the end of the law… [he] fulfilled the law for us.’
 (Commentary on Galatians 3:23)

 In the context of Lent, the idea that Jesus is the Torah can inspire us to delve deeper into the meaning of the scriptures and to see them as pointing towards the ultimate revelation of God in Jesus.
-It can also remind us that our observance of Lent is not an end in itself, but rather a means of drawing closer to Christ, who is the ultimate fulfillment of God’s plan for our salvation.
+It can also remind us that our observance of Lent is not an end in itself, but rather a means of drawing closer to Christ, who is the ultimate fulfilment of God’s plan for our salvation.

 Indeed, Jesus as the Word made flesh can be understood as the ultimate revelation of God’s message to humanity, fulfilling and completing the earlier covenants and prophecies of the Old Testament.
-In this sense, Jesus is the ultimate embodiment of the Torah and the fulfillment of its prophetic and legal aspects.
+In this sense, Jesus is the ultimate embodiment of the Torah and the fulfilment of its prophetic and legal aspects.
 Jesus embodies the principles of the Torah, including love, compassion, and justice, and offers a new perspective on the nature of God and humanity’s relationship with God.

 As we reflect on this truth during the season of Lent, we are called to deepen our understanding of Jesus as embodiment of the Torah and as ultimate revelation of God to humanity.
 This understanding can transform our relationship with God and our approach to ethical living.
 As St. Augustine said: ‘The New Testament is in the Old Testament concealed, and the Old Testament is in the New Testament revealed.’
 By recognizing Jesus as the Torah, we can come to a deeper appreciation of the unity and continuity of God’s message throughout history.